jsdvos/SupportingInformation_ReDD-COFFEE_2023/README.md

 - `Database.py`
 This module supports the construction of a `Database`.
 Several methods are implemented to do the initial enumeration of (topology, SBUs) combinations, adopt the filters provided in the manuscript and electronic supplementary information, and provide the remaining combinations to the `Construct.py` module.

 The `build_database.py`  script allows to reconstruct the initial structures of the database.
 First, all 5 537 951 initial combinations are enlisted and their rescaling factor, rescaling standard deviation, and largest root-mean-square deviation is calculated.
 These properties are stored in the `database_resc_rmsd.txt` file.
+This file can be restored by running:

+`cat database_resc_rmsd.txt.tar.gz.* | tar xvzf -`

 Once the first two filters are applied, the number of atoms and the initial unit cell volume is calculated for the remaining 403 581 combinations.
 Finally, the initial structure of the remaining 347 055 combinations are generated.

 ### Step 2b: Structure optimization